The Study Linking Fluorescent Light to Malignant Melanoma

 The Study They Didn’t Want You to See

-Back in 1982, a study slipped into existence like a whisper.
+Back in 1982, a peer-reviewed study slipped into the world with the potential to rattle it.

 It linked fluorescent lighting to malignant melanoma, a dangerous and increasingly common form of skin cancer.
-Not sun exposure.
-Not genetics.
-Lighting.
-Indoor.
-Artificial.
-Everyday.
+Not sun exposure, not genetics, lighting, your indoor artificial, every day lights.

 The researchers (J.W.
 Beral, L.A.
 Robinson, and F.C.
 Alexander) examined over 900 melanoma cases across the U.K. and found a correlation between extended exposure to fluorescent lights and higher melanoma risk.
 Particularly among office workers and those under flickering tubes for hours a day.